bernd-wechner/django-model-privacy-mixin/README.md

 # Django Model Privacy MixIn

 [Django](https://www.djangoproject.com/) is one of the most popular Python web frameworks today.
-Importantly it provides an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) permitting us to define models as Python classes that Django maps to a databse representations for us.
+Importantly it provides an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) permitting us to define models as Python classes that Django maps to a database representations for us.

 A common need on-line today is to maintain privacy of user data.
 Such privacy needs to be managed across any website that stores user information, at every level possible.
-We are all tired of reading about data breaches that sees some hack suck all the users, account names, full names and email adresses and whatever else from some insecure database.
+We are all tired of reading about data breaches that sees some hack suck all the users, account names, full names and email addresses and whatever else from some insecure database.

 This Django model MixIn works at one level, a rather low one in the Django framework, to securely deny access to private data to the wrong people.

-To use it, simply mix it in to your model defintion.
+To use it, simply mix it in to your model definition.
 Consider the basic Django example of:

 The basic Django example of model: